clld/lanclid2/README.md

-# lanclid2
+# Language Comparison with Linguistic Databases 2

-Language Comparison with Linguistic Databases 2
+This one-day workshop brings together people who are involved in the construction and further development of cross-linguistic (lexical, grammatical, phonological) databases.
+It is a continuation of the first [LanCLiD workshop held in Nijmegen in October 2014](http://www.mpi.nl/events/language-comparison-with-linguistic-databases-reflex-and-typological-databases).

-Talks:
+## Programme

 - Paul Heggarty with Jakob Runge and Hans-Jörg Bibiko: "Not just visualising:  'auditorising' phonetic diversity and cognacy, through the Sound Comparisons web interface."
 - James McElvenny: ["Visualization and user interface design in the World Phonotactics Database"](http://phonotactics.anu.edu.au/)